gurpiarbassi/gurpiarbassi.github.io/about.md

 ---

 I work as a freelance Java developer.
-I put this blog together to keep track of useful learnings both for myself and for others.
+I put this blog together to keep track of useful learnings both for myself and for you.